botleague/botleague/README.md

 ## Reference problem implementation

-The following projects implement evaluation of self-driving agents in Unreal Engine running on GCP.
+The following projects deploy, run, and autoscale a complex real-world problem: self-driving in the [Deepdrive](https://deepdrive.io) simulator.
+Spefically they implement the evaluation of self-driving agents in several scenarios in Unreal Engine running on Google Computing Services (GCP).

 * https://github.com/deepdrive/problem-endpoint
 * https://github.com/deepdrive/problem-coordinator